 Serious mental illness (SMI) is one of my areas of expertise.
 As a freelance mental health writer, I’ve written about a number of mental disorders and illnesses.
-These include obsessive compulsive disorder (OCD), attention deficit disorder (ADD or ADHD, see page 20) bipolar disorder, schizophrenia (see page 26), and schizoaffective disorder, among others.
+These include obsessive compulsive disorder (OCD), attention deficit disorder (ADD or ADHD) bipolar disorder, schizophrenia (see page 26), and schizoaffective disorder, among others.
 I’m also a mental health care advocate, so be sure to read about my advocacy efforts for better mental health care policy for those with serious mental illness.

 Myself, I’ve been diagnosed with anxiety, panic attacks, dysthymia, seasonal affective disorder (SAD), major depression, attention deficit disorder, and bipolar II.
-Whew!
-That was a mouthful.
-Fortunately, with bipolar II I don’t experience the mania of bipolar I. I just become incredibly driven, resulting in great achievements.
-Still, this lengthy list makes me sound like quite a mess.
-I’m happy to say though, medication does wonders.
-So rest assured, I’m very reliable, capable, and accomplished.
-As a freelance writer on mental health, my experience brings great insight into these brain diseases.
+Fortunately, I don’t experience the mania of bipolar I, so I just become incredibly driven.
+My personal experience brings great insight into these brain diseases.

 As an avid reader and freelance psychology writer, I also have strong knowledge of personality disorders, such as narcissistic personality disorder and borderline personality disorder, among others.
-I’m sure we’ve all had a few run ins with these types.
-So I’m fascinated by what makes people tick.
-My favorite subject in college, aside from writing, was psychology.
-It still is.
+I’m sure we’ve all had a few run-ins with these types.
+I’m very fascinated by what makes people tick.

 Taking a Scientific Approach as a Mental Health Writer

-One thing I feel strongly about is that a mental health writer should be as objective as possible because people’s well-beings are at stake.
+One thing I feel strongly about is that a mental health writer should be as objective as possible because people’s well-being is at stake.
 When misinformation is published, or unproven therapies based only on anecdotal evidence are recommended, those with mental health problems suffer.
-Therefore, I rely on scientific evidence when discussing available treatments.
-I’m not a psychiatrist, so I can neither diagnose nor determine which treatment is best for someone.
-But I can provide facts about the illnesses, details about treatment options, and direct readers where to seek help.
+So when writing, I rely on scientific evidence when discussing available treatments.

-I’d also like to say, as a mental health writer I certainly recognize the validity of the field of psychology.
+As a mental health writer, I certainly recognize the validity of the field of psychology.
 But there’s a small percentage of psychologists and therapists who fail to be objective.
-These practitioners often reject psychiatry (and sociology as well, for that matter).
-This small group of practitioners insists all human behavior stems from personal experience and that psychotherapy is the only cure.
-That’s often true.
+Some of these practitioners reject psychiatry insisting all human behavior stems from personal experience and that psychotherapy is the only cure.
+For some mental health problems, this is true.
 But equally true, our brains can and do have deficits or diseases just like any other organ in our bodies.
-And just like the diseases of all our other organs, medication is often necessary due to chemical imbalances or diseases of the brain.
+And just like any other disease, medication is often necessary because of chemical imbalances or diseases of the brain.

 Get a Free Quote for Your Writing Project